yzdxs/learn-anything/readme.md

 1. Bookmark [this page](https://github.com/nikitavoloboev/knowledge-map) or [or the mind map itself](http://bit.ly/learning-mindmaps).
 It takes ~ 2 sec to open it.
 Everything is structured well so there should be no problem of finding what you are looking for.

 2. If you want to quickly find a book to read or a course to take or find a research paper you can read on some topic, [this list](https://github.com/nikitavoloboev/knowledge-map#part-of-a-bigger-picture-%EF%B8%8F) offers really fast rendered web pages you can use.
 Just open the one you need and search for a book/course there.

+# Stay in touch 📮

+Aside from the [active slack group](https://knowledge-map.slack.com/shared_invite/MTgxNTYzMjIzNjM5LTE0OTQzMzA4MDAtYzY1YWY0ZDc0NQ), there is also a small [newsletter](http://twitter.us13.list-manage2.com/subscribe?u=b7f276d58f5c5f7136eff955d&id=12378547f7) that you can sign up for to get short emails with updates on this project.

 # Future 🚀